ThePhenomenon1/ThePhenomenon1/README.md

 As I gain invaluable programming workplace experience, I begin my OpenCV (Open Source Computer Vision Library) journey.

-I am also deploying my Django Application, probably on Heroku.
+I am also deploying my Django Application, on Heroku.
 It will be fire!